lisael/first-ride-with-pony/README.md

 figure out how some Pony constructs work (`delegate`, generics...).
 I'm not sure I can fill the blanks in [the official tutorial](http://tutorial.ponylang.org/) already.
-Building a mid-sized project and explaining every line are two great ways to learn a language.
+Building a mid-sized project and explaining every line of code are two great ways to learn a language.

 ## Why Pony?